Vincit/wordpress-theme-base/README.md

 npm install
 ```

+### If you installed manually (and not with the installer)
+Webpack requires some information from your setup.
+Mainly the URL of the site, and path to your theme.
+Open `package.json` and change `publicPath` and `proxyURL` to correct values.

 Start watching for changes:
 ```
 npm run watch # or npm run start, but webpack-dashboard is buggy at the moment